-The list of supported microprocessors in Table 1-1 is not necessarily complete.
-To determine if your microprocessor is supported or not, contact Hewlett-Packard.

-Features of the 7700 Series Emulator This section introduces you to the features of the emulator.
+Features of the 7750/51 Series Emulator This section introduces you to the features of the HP 64147A 7750/51 Series emulator.
 The chapters which follow show you how to use these features.
-Clock Speed The HP 64146-61001 and HP 64146-61002 emulation pod generate internal clock of 1 MHz.
-These emulation pods can be used with target system clock up to 25 MHz.
-The emulator can run with no wait state up to 25 MHz.
+Clock Speed The HP 64147A 7750/51 Series emulator can run with no wait state up to 25 MHz.
 When clock is faster than 16 MHz, you can use the emulator with one of the following methods.

 Insert one wait state by the RDY signal.
 The emulator can be configured to generate the RDY signal.
 Also, the emulator accepts RDY signal from the target system.

-Use the high speed access mode of the emulator.
-The emulator can run with no wait state.
+■ Use the high speed access mode of the emulator.
+The emulator can run with no wait state up to 25MHz.
 However, there is a limitation in the mapping of the emulation memory in this mode.
 Refer to Chapter 4 of this manual for more detail.
-Emulation memory The HP 64146A/B 7700 Series emulator is used with one of the following Emulation Memory Cards.
+The HP 64146-61002 emulation pod generate internal clock of 1/8/16/25 MHz.
+This emulation pods can be used with target system clock from 1 up to 25 MHz.
+Emulation memory The HP 64147A 7750/51 Series emulator is used with one of the following Emulation Memory Cards.
 HP 64726A 128K byte Emulation Memory Card HP 64727A 512K byte Emulation Memory Card HP 64728A 1M byte Emulation Memory Card HP 64729A 2M byte Emulation Memory Card The emulation memory can be configured into 256 byte blocks.
 A maximum of 16 ranges can be configured as emulation RAM (eram), emulation ROM (erom), target system RAM (tram), target system ROM (trom), or guarded memory (grd).
-The HP 64146A/B 7700

-Series emulator will attempt to break to the emulation monitor upon accessing guarded memory; additionally, you can configure the emulator to break to the emulation monitor upon performing a write to ROM (which will stop a runaway program).

-Analysis The HP 64146A/B 7700 Series emulator is used with one of the following analyzers which allows you to trace code execution and processor activity.

-- HP 64704 80-channel Emulation Bus Analyzer - HP 64703 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer - HP 64794A/C/D 80-channel 8K/64K/256K Emulation Bus Analyzer

-The Emulation Bus Analyzer monitors the emulation processor using an internal analysis bus.
+The HP 64147A 7750/51 Series emulator will attempt to break to the emulation monitor upon accessing guarded memory; additionally, you can configure the emulator to break to the emulation monitor upon performing a write to ROM (which will stop a runaway program).
+Analysis The HP 64147A 7750/51 Series emulator is used with one of the following analyzers which allows you to trace code execution and processor activity.
+HP 64706 48-channel Emulation Bus Analyzer HP 64704 80-channel Emulation Bus Analyzer HP 64703 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer HP 64794A/C/D 80-channel 8K/64K/256K Emulation Bus Analyzer The Emulation Bus Analyzer monitors the emulation processor using an internal analysis bus.
 The HP 64703 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer allows you to probe up to 16 different lines in your target system.